What are the steps to success? Many people will say that it depends on your definition of success. However, a definition is not what you’re after.

 Not learning from successful people is the same as ignoring directions from locals in a city you’re visiting for the first time.
 It makes no sense.

 Regardless of how adventurous you are and how much of a rebel you want to be, you must have mentors.
-Learn how they did it, start basic, and then find ways to differentiate yourself.
+Learn how they did it, start with the basics, and then find ways to differentiate yourself.

 According to Ohio University, some of the most successful self-made business people share common traits including: